All docschevron-rightMaps SDK for iOSchevron-rightGuideschevron-rightarrow-leftCamera and animationschevron-rightCamera position

 Camera position

 The Mapbox Maps SDK for iOS gives you complete control over the position of the map camera.
-The camera’s location and behavior is defined by its properties:
+The camera’s location and behavior is defined by the following properties:

 • center: The longitude and latitude at which the camera is pointed.